MaXerri/Class-Assignments/README.md

 * Kaggle Competition: Design a Machine learning model from scratch to predict if a dog's leg is lame from gait analysis data

-*  P1: use K-nearest neighbors classifiers to build a basic classifier for face recognition
+*  P1: Used K-nearest neighbors classifiers to build a basic classifier for face recognition

-*  P2:implement a simple Perceptron classifier to classify digits
+*  P2: Implemented a simple Perceptron classifier to classify digits
 *  P3: Create a system that detects every time a word is German and translates it for you in the subtitles.
 In this project, you will just implement the first part of this system using Naïve Bayes to predict if a word is German or English
 *  P4: Utilize the adagrad gradient descent algorithm with different loss functions (ridge, logistic and hinge) to build a spam filter
 *  P5: Computing bias, variance, and noise for datasets and showing the effects of regularizers on prediction models
 *  P6: Implement a linear support vector machine and one operating in kernel space utilizing PyTorch
 *  P7: Implement a decision tree algorithm and then use it for bagging and boosting
 *  P8: Implement a couple basic neural network to solve regression and image classification problems using PyTorch
 ___________________________________________________